IneRosier/vLE_Extraction_from_LiDARPointCloudData/scripts/README.md

+This folder contains the script for the publication 'A workflow to extract the geometry and type of vegetated 2 landscape elements from airborne LiDAR point clouds'

 3_2_LiDARFeatureCalculation.py: Change directories in this script; Run this script to calculate features described in section 3.2 of the publication.

 3_3_1_ClassificationOfPointData_DataPreparation.py: Change directories in this script; Run this script for data preparation needed to do the random forest classification described in section 3.3 of the publication.